 Pensacola School of Massage Therapy & Health Careers may grant full academic credit for many courses to those students who have successfully completed the same or substantially the same subjects on a post-secondary level as those listed in our catalog.
+The student must request Advanced Standing or Transfer Credit prior to admission.
 The institution must be accredited by an agency recognized by the U.S. Department of Education or whose acceptance is required by a state or federal approving agency, the student must have earned a grade of "C" or better, and the student must have been taking coursework at the post-secondary level within the last two years prior to their expected start date at Pensacola School of Massage Therapy & Health Careers.
 A student must complete at least 50% of their program at Pensacola School of Massage Therapy & Health Careers.